qgis/QGIS-Documentation/source/user_manual/plugins/plugins_heatmap.rst

 #.
 In field :guilabel:`Input Point Vector` select ``airpoirt`` from the list of
    point layers loaded in current project.
 #.
 In field :guilabel:`Output Raster` five the name and location using the browse
-   button |browse| of the output raster.
+   button |browsebutton| of the output raster.
 Give the output raster file the name ``heatmap_airports`` to give an file extension is not necessary.
 #.
 In field :guilabel:`Output Format` choose ``GeoTIFF``.
 #.
 In the field :guilabel:`Radius` give ``1000000`` meters.